Shin splints – a kick in the shins to the recreational athlete!

 Many recreational athletes are so passionate about their chosen sport that they fail to condition the whole body.
 Rather than focusing on running to stay fit, or playing squash to stay fit; you should reverse the order.
 Stay fit and condition yourself to better enjoy the sport or activity you are involved in.

 Like so many injuries shin splints is often an overuse injury.
 Investigate different workouts and routines that support your fitness so that you are nor overloading and fatiguing the body through repetitive movements.
+If there are any medical malpractice claims during injury treatments, then lawyers can be hired to solve the issues.

 Also factor rest into your schedule.
 It is tempting to overdo it, but remember that a little discipline in the early stages can prevent a tonne of regret further down the line.